 For this particular contest, entry is automatic with the purchase of any Pepsi product with a Kwik Trip Rewards loyalty card at participating Kwik Trip locations.
 That’s easy enough for Vikings fans whose long commutes take them within range of a Kwik Trip location.

 If you’re not in the habit of visiting your team’s promotions page, follow its social media accounts, which typically promote contests soon after they’re announced and at regular intervals until they’re done.
 Follow likely sponsors’ social media accounts as well.
 In this case, Kwik Trip’s Twitter or Facebook account is a useful resource.
 And pay attention to local media outlets, especially TV and radio affiliates that broadcast games.
 They often have their own in-house promotions with or without sideline passes included.

-As you can see, scoring affordable NFL sideline passes – or worthy alternatives – is easier than you think.
+As you can see, scoring affordable NFL sideline passes – or worthy alternatives, like end zone seating – is easier than you think.
 But even if you have to spend a little extra for your sideline passes, the experience is likely to deliver real value.
 The bragging rights alone will be worth a significant premium, and you’ll surely come away from your time on the field with a newfound respect for the hardworking players and staff who make the spectacle possible.